Wan Peng

 Wan Peng (万鹏; born 20 August 1996) is a Chinese actress under Easy Entertainment.
-She made her debut with the drama When We Were Young (2018), and gained significant fame for her performances in My Girlfriend is an Alien S1&S2, First Romance, Crush, Meeting You, and Sword and Fairy 6.
+She made her debut with the drama When We Were Young (2018), and gained significant fame for her performances in first and second seasons of My Girlfriend is an Alien (2019–2022), First Romance (2020), Crush (2021), and Sword and Fairy 6 (2024).

 Early life

-Wan Peng Graduated from the Beijing Dance Academy.
+Wan Peng graduated from the Beijing Dance Academy.
 Although she studied classical dance in college, she has always been interested in acting.
-Wan Peng, who did major in dancing, received one year of acting training at Easy Plus Entertainment, where she learned various professional skills and later made her official debut.
+Wan, who did major in dancing, received one year of acting training at Easy Plus Entertainment, where she learned various professional skills and later made her official debut.

 Career

-On November 22, 2018, Wan Peng made her debut in the coming-of-age youth drama When We Were Young opposite Hou Ming Hao, for which she received positive reviews and became known for her role.
+On November 22, 2018, Wan made her debut in the coming-of-age youth drama When We Were Young opposite Hou Minghao, for which she received positive reviews and became known for her role.
 She received the Best Newcomer award at the 4th China News Entertainment Awards 2018 and the Outstanding Actress award at the 7th China Internet Radio and Video Convention.

-On April 18, 2019, Wan Peng had Guest Appearance in the period detective drama "Detective L" On March 17, she participated in a Variety show "Me And My Agent" as guest appearance, and on August 19, she starred as female lead in the hit romantic comedy My Girlfriend is an Alien opposite Xu Zhi Xian (Bie Thssapak Hsu), by the end of the show, the drama had been viewed over 1 billion times on Tencent Video, her international popularity increased after this drama and for this drama she attend Fan Meeting in Jakarta (Indonesia) with her co-star Xu Zhi Xian (Bie Thssapak Hsu), and she was awarded Most Promising Television Actor at the 2019 Tencent Video All Star Awards.
-On November 25, she played supporting role in medical rescue drama "Rush Into Danger".
+On April 18, 2019, Wan had guest appearance in the period detective drama Detective L. On March 17, she participated in a variety show Me and My Agent as a guest, and on August 19, she starred as female lead in the hit romantic comedy My Girlfriend is an Alien opposite Xu Zhixian (Bie Thassapak Hsu).
+By the end of the show, the drama had been viewed over 1 billion times on Tencent Video, while her international popularity also increased.
+She then attended a fan meeting in Jakarta, Indonesia with her co-star and was awarded Most Promising Television Actor at the 2019 Tencent Video All Star Awards.
+On November 25, she played supporting role in medical rescue drama Rush Into Danger.

-On September 14, 2020, Wan Peng starred in the campus youth romance dramas "First Romance" opposite Riley Wang, which was broadcast on Youku, and on October 13, she starred in another youth romance drama "Meeting You" opposite Guo Yun Chen. which was broadcast on Mango TV.
-The number of views of the drama has remained high since its release, exceeding 100 Million in just two days and exceeding 200 million in five days.
+On September 14, 2020, Wan starred in the campus youth romance dramas First Romance opposite Riley Wang, which was broadcast on Youku.
+On October 13, she starred in another youth romance drama Meeting You opposite Guo Junchen, which was broadcast on Mango TV.
+The number of views of the drama has remained high since its release, exceeding 100 million in just two days and exceeding 200 million in five days.